shinroo/shinroo/README.md

 ### Hi there 👋

-I'm Rob, a specialist backend and data engineer.
-I've got over 7 years of industry experience in various roles and I'm excited to use my technical skills to solve real world problems and help people.
+I'm Rob, a Software Engineer specialising in Backend Web Development.
+I have over 7 years of industry experience in NGOs, public sector research, corporate software R&D, consumer and sales tech.
+I've also worked as a Data Engineer before and I'm well versed in cloud technologies.

 #### 🔭 I’m currently working on